 International Polo Club

-A top polo facility in the U.S., the International Polo Club hosts elite polo players from all over the world.
-Every April, it welcomes athletes for the Polo U.S. Open.
+The International Polo Club (IPC) was selected as “Florida’s Sports Venue of the Year” in 2016 by the Florida Sports Foundation.
+IPC is the home to the world polo circuit, which culminates with the prestigious United States Open Polo Championship.
 It features eight polo fields and 60 acres of field space that can accommodate up to 50 soccer or field hockey-sized fields.
 Apart from polo, it has also hosted several other events, including the USA Field Hockey National Hockey Festival.

 Sports: Polo, field hockey, soccer